eastsss/SwiftyUtilities/README.md

 ## License

-SwiftyExtensions is available under the MIT license.
+SwiftyUtilities is available under the MIT license.
 See the LICENSE file for more info.